matyalatte/doc_test/docs/AboutJtd.md

 ---
 layout: about
-title: About
+title: About Just the Docs
 permalink: /about/
 nav_order: 100
 ---

+# About Just the Docs

-This is the base Jekyll theme.
+[Just the Docs](https://github.com/just-the-docs/just-the-docs) is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /